-Fall 2012
+Fall 2013

-Linguistics 353 (01): Historical Linguistics Time: MWF 12:00-12:50
+Linguistics 353 (01): Historical Linguistics Time: MWF 11:00-11:50

-Location: MS 217
+Location: SA 245

 Instructor: Dr. Robert W. Murray

 Office: SS 824

-Office Hours: Wednesday: 1530-1630 (and by appointment)
+Office Hours: Wednesday: 12:00-13:00 (and by appointment)

 Telephone: 220-8109

-E-mail: rwmurray@ucalgary.ca
+e-mail: rwmurray@ucalgary.ca

-TA: Svitlana Filonik, doctoral candidate (sfilonik@ucalgary.ca)

 Course Materials

 1) Text: Campbell, Lyle.
 2004.
 Historical linguistics.
 An introduction.
-Cambridge, Mass.: MIT Press.
+Cambridge, MA: MIT Press.

 2) Instructor Handouts (on Blackboard).

+Course Topics

-Course Topics Phonological, Morphological, Syntactic, and Semantic Change Principles and Methods of Linguistic Reconstruction The Reconstruction of Proto-Indo-European Typology, Universals, and Linguistic Reconstruction Preference Theory (Markedness) and the Explanation of Language Change Course Format and Tests The course is divided into two complementary streams involving lectures and background readings from the textbook.
+Phonological, Morphological, Syntactic, and Semantic Change

+Principles and Methods of Linguistic Reconstruction

+The Reconstruction of Proto-Indo-European

+Typology, Universals, and Linguistic Reconstruction

+Preference Theory (Markedness) and the Explanation of Language Change

+Course Format and Tests

+The course is divided into two complementary streams involving lectures and background readings from the textbook.
 The lectures, based on the Handouts, treat core issues in the description and explanation of language change.
-Background material is found in the textbook: chapters 1, 3, and 6 for Test 1; chapters 7, 11, and 12 for Test 2, and chapters 13, 14, and 15 for the Final.
+Background material is found in the textbook: testable chapters are 1, 3, and 6 for Test 1; 7, 11, and 12 for Test 2, and 13, 14, and 15 for the Final.

 There will be no lectures based directly on the material in the textbook.
-However, questions on the textbook can be brought to class and the pre-test Reviews will also include the textbook material.
-The tests reflect these two streams.
-The majority of questions are based on the lecture material.
-Questions on the textbook background chapters will be selected from a list of study questions that will be provided by the instructor.
-Given adequate demand, ReviewFests outside of regular class time will be organized prior to each test.
-Grading Two Tests (@ 25% each): Lecture material Two Tests (@ 10% each): Textbook material Final:
+However, questions on the textbook can be brought to class and the optional ReviewFests will also include the textbook material.
+Most questions on the textbook background chapters will be based directly on the list of study questions that is provided by the instructor.

-50%

-20%
+Given adequate demand, optional ReviewFests outside of regular class time will be organized prior to each test.

+Grading

+Two Tests (@ 25% each): Lecture material

+Two Tests (@ 10% each): Textbook material

+Final (approx. 25% Lectures, 5% Textbook)

 30%

 Grade Scale: 98%, A+; 95%, A; 90%, A-; 86%, B+; 80%, B; 75%, B-; 68%, C+; 62%, C; 58%, C-;

 55%, D+; 50%, D; < 50%, F.